 Video Wardrobe And Props

-There’s so many things I love about working for a small video production company like Atomic Productions, but one of my favorites is preparing props and wardrobe.
+There are so many things I love about working for a small video production company like Atomic Productions, but one of my favorites is preparing props and wardrobe.

 And, what do you do when you need to create a meter maid uniform?
 It’s not like they sell those at the mall… And Amazon is not going to have what you need – unless it’s a sexy meter maid costume.
 If you use a little creative thinking you can find local stores that sell the “shell” of what you need.
 Work World has been an absolute gem for me.
 I’ve created so many looks there.
 When I walk in, the workers ask me what my latest project is.
-And the best thing is that they know I am going to over buy with the intention of returning what we don’t use.
+And the best thing is that they know I am going to overbuy with the intention of returning what we don’t use.

 You have to be careful buying and returning items repeatedly to the same stores.
 I have seen other prop & wardrobe people get banned from stores for returning everything repeatedly, especially after using them on the shoot.
 However, if you’re upfront about shooting a commercial or video and that you will return the unused items, most stores don’t have a problem with that.
 A lot of them will ask to see the final look you create.
-Since, I shop at a lot of the same stores, I can’t risk being banned or not allowed to make returns.
+Since I shop at a lot of the same stores, I can’t risk being banned or not allowed to make returns.
 Can you imagine if I told a client, I’m so sorry I can’t shop at Macy’s in San Francisco, or Old Navy won’t let me return anything?
 That would be a disaster!

 For your next shoot, what will you have Atomic Productions create for you?
 You dream it, and we’ll make sure it happens within your budget!
-We are truly a one stop shop for all of your video production needs.
+We are truly a one-stop shop for all of your video production needs.